Recommended Activities, Restaurants, and Excursions in San Pedro, Ambergris Caye - Plus how to get here, packing recommendations, and more!

 Recommended Activities - General

----Water taxi for a day at Caye Caulker - the water taxi is located right in town, easy to find, and this is a super fun day!
+---Water taxi for a day at Caye Caulker - the water taxi is located right in town, easy to find, and this is a memorable, fun day.
 Visit www.belizewatertaxi.com for more info.
 Caye Caulker is a funky, fun island that people tend to fall in love with; it is about a 30 minute water taxi ride.
 Visit the Split while you are there!

 ---Excursions - there is no shortage of excursions in San Pedro.
 Check our section on this for recommendations.